ar37-rs/asynchron/README.md

 }
 ```

-## More Example
+## More Examples

-Mixing sync and async with tokio, reqwest and fltk-rs can be found [here](https://github.com/Ar37-rs/asynchron/tree/main/example).
+Unblock blocking ureq or reqwest with fltk-rs can be found [here](https://github.com/Ar37-rs/asynchron/tree/main/examples).